SHANIMCD/Tinder-Clone/README.md

 This project is deplopyed and be viewed at => https://tinder-clone-project.web.app (Best viewed on a mobile device)

-to run locally, run the following commands:
+## To run locally, run the following commands:
 ```
 - $ git clone https://github.com/SHANIMCD/Tinder-Clone-ui-project.git
 - $ cd tinder-clone/